499602D2/asteria/README.md

 ### Landing sites
 By default S1 attempts to land at the launchpad - however, you can add custom landingsite technically anywhere on Kerbin.
 To add a new landingsite, create a vessel that's capable of landing/driving to your desired location that has a kOS terminal onboard.
 When you arrive at the location, open the terminal and type `PRINT SHIP:GEOPOSITION.`.

 You will get a print that looks something like Kerbin:GEOPOSITIONLATNLNG(__0.0,0.0__) - the numbers are your main interest.
-To use this as your landing site, open the s1gnc.ks file, go to lines ~67-79 - here you'll find a few example locations.
+To use this as your landing site, open the s1gnc.ks file, and go to lines ~67-79 - there you'll find a few example locations.
 To enter it, make a new line and type in `SET MYLANDINGSPOT TO LATLNG([the numbers you got previously go here]).
 SET targeted TO MYLANDINGSPOT.
 SET MODE TO "RTLS".` Now you might want to comment out the previous landing site by adding `//` in front of the SET targeted-- part. (the default site is probably called LPAD).

 ### Running
 - Place the s1gnc and s2gnc files into /Ships/Script in your KSP installation folder.